arcus-azure/arcus.testing/docs/preview/02-Features/assertion.md

     // Default: Ignore.
     options.Order = AssertXmlOrder.Include;

-    // Sets the maximum characters of the expected and actual inputs should be written to the test output.
+    // Sets the maximum characters of the expected and actual inputs that should be written to the test output.
     // Default: 500 characters.
     options.MaxInputCharacters = 1000;
 });